IonicaBizau/diable/DOCUMENTATION.md

 // Daemonizes the current process
 Diable();

-// Daemonizes the current process by adding the '--foo bar' cli arguments.
+// Daemonizes the current process with additional options Diable("path/to/some/script.js", {
-Diable({
-  args: {
+   args: ["some", "additional", "arguments"]
-     "foo": "bar"
-  }
-});

-// Daemonizes a provided path Diable("path/to/some/script.js", {
-  // some options
 });

 // Daemonizes a provided path